csvpath/csvpath/README.md

         <td>Header   </td>
         <td>Value     </td>
         <td>Calculated</td>
         <td>A # followed by a name or integer.
 The name references a column within the row being matched.
 Names of headers are whatever is found in line 0, the header row.
-A numbered header references a column by its 0-based column index.   </td>
+A numbered header references a column by its 0-based column index.
+If a header contains a space char it must be quoted. </td>
         <td>
             <li/> `#firstname`
+            <li/> `#"My firstname"`
             <li/> `#3`
         </td>
     </tr>